George Koval: Later years

 In 1999, Koval was living on his small pension in Russia and had heard that U.S. war veterans like himself could apply for Social Security payments.
 He applied.
 In 2000, the Social Security Administration's Office of Central Operations, Baltimore, Maryland responded with a one-sentence letter: "We are writing to tell you that you do not qualify for retirement benefits."

 Koval described his 57 years of post-spy life living in Russia as "uneventful".
 His family knew he had done work for the GRU, but the subject was never discussed.
 He did not receive any high awards upon his return, a fact that bothered him.
 Bigger awards went to "career men", he told Kramish.
 However, he ended his correspondence by saying that he was not protesting his treatment; "[I am thankful] that I did not find myself in a Gulag, as might well have happened."
-Koval died in his Moscow apartment on January 31, 2006, at the age of 92.
+Koval died in his Moscow apartment on January 31, 2006.

-Koval's activities as a spy began to emerge after the publication of a 2002 book, The GRU and the Atomic Bomb, which mentioned Koval by his code name and listed him as one of a handful of spies who evaded counterintelligence groups.
+Koval's activities as a spy began to emerge after the publication of a 2002 book, The GRU and the Atomic Bomb, which mentions Koval by his code name and lists him as one of a handful of spies who evaded counterintelligence groups.
 On November 3, 2007, he received the posthumous title of Hero of the Russian Federation bestowed by Russian President Vladimir Putin.
 When Koval was honored, the Russian presidential proclamation stated, "Mr Koval, who operated under the pseudonym Delmar, provided information that helped speed up considerably the time it took for the Soviet Union to develop an atomic bomb of its own."
-Historian John Earl Haynes argues that Delmar's contributions were exaggerated, as part of what Michael Sulick described as part of boosting Putin's "nationalist agenda".
+Historian John Earl Haynes argues that Delmar's contributions were exaggerated, as part of what Michael Sulick describes as part of boosting Putin's "nationalist agenda".